sysalexis/lfm/README.md

 Save this in `hello-world.js` and you're good to go!
 It's probably worth mentioning that since you have just a single file, you won't be doing any installing or ignoring of files or anything like that.
 So the only stuff that goes in the YAML is what you'd pass to `upload-function`.

+## Okay, I'm Sold, Gimme!

+lfm is still in early development, so don't expect to be finding it on PyPI.
+You can grab it with a quick `pip install git+https://github.com/willyg302/lfm.git@master`.

+If, like Rust, lfm decides to [eat your laundry](https://github.com/rust-lang/rust-www/blob/f6dbd32bd9f8a450de09a816d08a5338c13d7fa5/index.html#L63), please file an issue.

 ## I Want Moar

 Don't fret, we hear you!
 There are currently plans for the following features: